jekyll/jekyll/docs/_docs/pages.md

 ### Named folders containing index HTML files

-If you don't want file extensions (`.html`) to appear in your page URLs (which is the default), you can choose a [permalink](../permalinks.html) style that has a trailing slash instead.
+If you don't want file extensions (`.html`) to appear in your page URLs (file extensions are the default), you can choose a [permalink](../permalinks.html) style that has a trailing slash instead of a file extension.

-Which style is better?
-Neither has better SEO, but some people feel that "clean" URLs (without the file extension) are more readable and hence more likely to be clicked in search results.
+Which style is better &mdash; URLs with file extensions or clean URLs?
+Neither has better SEO, but some people feel that clean URLs are more readable and hence more likely to be clicked in search results.

-On the other hand, if you want to build your site and view it offline (without the Jekyll preview server), your browsers will need the file extension to display the page.
+On the other hand, if you want to build your site and view it offline without the Jekyll preview server, your browser will need the file extension to display the page.